jimei-li/Data-Science-Capstone-Project/README.md

-# Data-Science-Capstone-Project
+## Data-Science-Capstone-Project
-Data Science Capstone Project_IBM
+# Data Science Capstone Project_IBM
-This prolect includes all the final assignments of DataScience .
+This repository includes all the final assignments of Course 10: Applied Data Science Project.